Naga0848/Dockerfiles/README.md

 exit, after adding normal user and re-login and start using the docker commands without giving sudo

-Again after logging in
+Again after logging in, we have to start and enable the docker

 sudo systemctl start docker

 sudo systemctl enable docker

-# In this Repo, we are just understanding the different instructions which we use in our Dockerfile and that is the reaon we mention CMD and give a sleep command to run the container.

  # My Docker Credentials